rsoesemann/codeclimate-apexmetrics/README.md

-# ApexMetrics
-## Code Climate Engine for Salesforce.com Apex
+## ApexMetrix - Code Climate Engine for Salesforce.com Apex
-A Code Climate Engine for the static code analysis tool [PMD] (https://pmd.github.io/) to analyse [Salesforce.com Apex] (https://developer.salesforce.com/page/Apex) source code.

-You can run it on your command line using the [Code Climate CLI] (https://github.com/codeclimate/codeclimate#code-climate-cli) or on the cloud analysis platform [Code Climate] (https://codeclimate.com/).

 **TODO** Background motivation, abstract of development, overview of tools and visio and puropose